RonenNess/RPGUI/README.md

 <input class="rpgui-radio" type="radio" value="some val"><label>This is radio button!</label>
 ```

-That the RPGUI implement the radio by hiding the original radio input and link the <label> style to its state.
+That the RPGUI implement the radio by hiding the original radio input and link the &lt;label&gt; style to its state.
 Using JavaScript events, clicking the label will change the radio state.

 You can use the radio just as you would with a regular radio element (don't worry about the label thing), or use RPGUI.set_value() and RPGUI.get_value() if you are unsure.